vivainio/SqlFrags/README.md

 ### Why not use XXX or YYY instead?

-Fapper allows you to compose queries from fragments.
+SqlFrags allows you to compose queries from fragments.
 You can create the fragments (or lists of fragments) in functions, assign repeated fragments to variables, etc. This is like creating HTML with Suave.Html, Giraffe ViewModel or Elm.

 You don't need to have access to database schema (yet alone live database, like with SqlProvider) to create queries.
 This helps if